 The library's course reserve service allows faculty to set aside books, articles, and other supplemental materials for class use either in physical form for in-house student check-out (Print Reserves), or electronically through our E-Reserves platform.
-Materials placed on reserve must provide a pedagogical or educational purpose.
+Materials placed on reserve must provide a pedagogical or educational purpose and must adhere to acceptable material guidelines.
 Please refer to our Course Reserves and Copyright policy for further information, or our official fair use statement.

 Material | Print Reserves | Electronic Reserves |